dltmjk/ellul/content/zettelkasten/literature notes/Honour/Atoms/Limbs/Opacity.md

 However, is this really opaqueness?

 (What are the different ways DNNs can be opaque?)
 Opaque in regards to how it arrived to a prediction and the lack of explanation along with the prediction.

+___

+In treating the problem of opacity within DNNs, we will start with Humphrey’s (CITE) characterisation.
+He defines epistemic opacity as such:

+“Here a process is epistemically opaque relative to a cognitive agent X at time t just in case X does not know at t all of the epistemically relevant elements of the process.
+A process is essentially epistemically opaque to X if and only if it is impossible, given the nature of X, for X to know all of the epistemically relevant elements of the process”

+Humphreys epistemic opacity means that certain processes can be opaque to one agent but not to another.
+For example, the functioning of a calculator may be opaque to a philosopher but not to an electrical engineer.

+However, this seems to present certain problems when viewed in relation to most scientific instruments.
+As Louis Bucciarelli (1994, Thing Knowledge pg.13) points out “Do you know how your telephone works?” (p.3, Designing Engineers).
+He explains that while one scientist might be able to explain one particular aspect of a telephones functioning (for example, how sound is produced by an electric current), they might not be able to parse the exact functioning of the algorithms employed in noise suppression (Cite Baird).
+Therefore, they are unable to fully ensure that the telephone is functioning as intended due to a lack of technical know-how, making it opaque.
+This presents a general problem for most scientific discovery since every scientist utilizes tools they are unfamiliar with.
+For example, a biologist in the process of recording their results may use the data analytics tools of a spreadsheeting program that is technically opaque to them.

+Similar to this, is the concern that scientists are constantly forced to rely upon previously conducted work which they cannot verify the accuracy of.
+Even if it was the norm for a scientist to conduct a thorough investigation into the results he cites (an unrealistic practice due to social barriers), he still might face problems of opacity if the work employs tools which are technically unintelligible to him.
+Scientific results that are produced out of large organized groups, such as the large hadron collider (LHC) or LIGO, do not have a single agent who understands every epistemically important part (Rolin 2020, Miller & Freiman 2020; Longino 2022.)

+CITATIONS ARE IN KOSKINEN

+Given the varied and distributed system of scientific research, large elements of trust are required as it’s impossible for an individual to double check and fully understand all the previous information he relies on.
+Research, especially those of large groups, produce work in which no singular agent can interpret each moving part.
+Hardwig (1985, Koskinen) states that in cases like this, of collective knowledge production, trust stands in for justification.
+Granted that this trust is regulated in a few ways (Frost-Arnold 2013).
+Some informal, for instance the belief that your scientific peers are acting honestly, and some regulated, such systems of peer-review.
+These procedures of epistemic checking, when followed correctly, reduce error and the role of trust within knowledge production (Wilholt, 2013).

+As established before, instruments cannot be trusted - they can only be relied on.
+Therefore, in cases of scientific instruments, trust is warranted as long as there is an agent who “understands how the instruments work, takes responsibility of them in an epistemically acceptable manner, and can be trusted” (Koskinen pg.
+7).
+Returning to our example of the biologist, we can justify their usage of technically opaque instruments as long as there is an agent, such as the manufacturer, that exists.
+Results from large-scale scientific endeavors, such as the LHC, are justified on the basis that every part has an agent for which it is not epistemically opaque.

+The reputation of DNNs as a “black box” means that there are no agents that can take responsibility due to its ‘opaqueness’.
+However, Next section.